arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Opta™ Slave Main Code](assets/opta_plcide_server_mainCode.svg)

-With these steps completed, you've successfully configured an Opta™ device as a Modbus TCP Slave.
+Upon completing these steps, you will have successfully configured an Opta™ device as a Modbus TCP Slave.
 The next section will guide you through setting up another Opta™ as a Modbus TCP Master.

 #### Modbus TCP Master Opta™